 Step 7: Take Business Action

-Having a visualization of what the journey looks like ensures that you continuously meet their needs at every point while giving your business a clear direction for the changes customers will respond to best.
+Having a visualization of what the journey looks like ensures that you continuously meet customer needs at every point while giving your business a clear direction for the changes they will respond to best.

-Once you implement your map, review and revise it regularly, so you continue to streamline the journey.
+Once you implement your map, review and revise it regularly.
+This way, you will continue to streamline the journey.
 Use analytics and feedback from users to monitor obstacles.

 Customer journeys are ever-changing.
 Journey maps help businesses stay close to their customers and continuously address their needs and pain points.
 They provide a visual of different customers which helps to understand the nuances of their audience and stay customer-focused.